 A change of 100 basis points in interest rates on the reporting date would have increased (decreased) profit or loss by amounts stated below.
-This analysis assumes that all other variable, in particular foreign currency exchange rates, remain constant.
-An analysis for 2010 is made on the same basis.
+This analysis assumes that all other variables, in particular foreign currency exchange rates, remain constant.
+An analysis for 2011 is made on the same basis.

-Effect in Thousand Litas Profit or loss for the year
+Effect in thousand Litas Profit or loss for the year

 Increase by Decrease by

 100 bp 100 bp

+As at 31 December 2012

+Financial instruments on which variable interest rate was (1 215) 1 215

+applied

 As at 31 December 2011

-Financial instruments on which

-variable interest rate was applied (1,207) 1,207

-As at 31 December 2010

-Financial instruments on which

-variable interest rate was applied (1,132) 1,132
+Financial instruments on which variable interest rate was

+// - 0=

+applied (1 207) 1 207

-To hedge the risk of cash flow with variable interest rate in 2011 the Company has entered into an interest rate swap agreement with a bank, by which it partly hedges from significant interest rate fluctuations.
-The fair value of the interest rate swap agreement, amounting to 147 thousand Litas as at 31 December 2011, is presented under trade and other payables.
+In order to hedge the risk of cash flow with variable interest rate in 2011 the Company has entered into an interest rate swap agreement with a bank, by which it partly hedges from significant interest rate fluctuations (refer to note 19).